Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 But before we tackle them, pull out your notebook and review your notes from the last few weeks.
 Which areas of well-being did you decide to focus on?
 What kind of energy do you need most?

 Are there areas of shame and blame you are working to address?
-Or relationships challenges you wish to overcome?
-Do you see connections among these topics that relate to your feelings about money?
+Or relationship challenges you wish to overcome?
+Do you see connections among these topics?

 Are you beginning to see any themes that will help you develop a more holistic strategy to achieve future happiness and contentment?

-The questions below may help us better understand our own relationships with money, and other money related issues that may be hindering our happiness.
+The questions below may help us better understand our own relationship with money, and other related issues that may be hindering our happiness.

 How do I feel about money? | Are those feelings based in fact? |